Conservation and restoration of waterlogged wood: History

 Waterlogged wood is a wooden object that has been submerged or partially submerged in water and has affected the original intended purpose or look of the object.
 Waterlogged wood objects can also include wood found within moist soil from archaeological sites, underwater archaeology, maritime debris, or damaged wood objects.
 Conservation of waterlogged wood has changed throughout time.
-Due to the delicate structure of this organic material, conservationists and museum professionals alike have struggled with finding a textbook method.
-An example of the conservation of wood and how it has changed over time can be illustrated by the conservation treatments of a Kefermarkt alter.
+Due to the delicate structure of this organic material, conservators and museum professionals alike have struggled with finding a textbook method.
+An example of the conservation of wood and how it has changed over time can be illustrated by the conservation treatments of a Kefermarkt altar.
 The earliest attempt at wood conservation is recorded as late as 1852–1855, A. Stifter treated the Kefermarkt altar in Austria with table salt in an attempt to protect the wood against pests.
-In around 1916-1918 Councillor Bolle attempted to conserve the wood alter from pests included brushing the wood with petroleum and hexachloroethane.
+In around 1916-1918 Councillor Bolle attempted to protect the wood altar from pests included brushing the wood with petroleum and hexachloroethane.
 Finally, in 1929 the use of hydrogen cyanide relieved the pest problem and preserve the woods longevity.
 From a conservation standpoint, waterlogged or not, wood has been difficult to preserve because it is an organic material.

 About wood as a material

 Wood is an organic material and decays under biological and chemical degradation when buried or submerged above water or soil.
 Wood, an organic material produced by plants, are chemically composed of: carbohydrates (cellulose and hemicellulose), lignin and other components (aliphatic acids, alcohols, proteins and inorganic substances) in a smaller amount.
 The most important composition of the plant is the cellulose.
 The cellulose accounts for the majority of the cell, about 40% to 50% of the wood's total mass.
 Hemicellulose represents the second most important carbohydrate and accounts for 20% to 30% of the wood's cell.
 In cases of extreme wetness or dryness, wood can be preserved until the extreme environment is disrupted.
 Conservation of wooden waterlogged objects is dependent on the natural wood type and biological structure.
 Wood is separated into two categories, hardwoods and softwoods.
 The category the waterlogged wood falls into can determine the amount of porous absorption.
 Hardwoods are classified as angiosperms.
 Angiosperms are considered porous woods because of the vessel pores.
 Softwoods are gymnosperms and are considered non-porous because of the lack of vessel pores.
 The type of wood and the availability of vessel pores largely affect how conservators treat and preserve waterlogged wood.
 Waterlogged wood objects can be found in a range of excavations sites.
 For example, waterlogged wood is something an archaeologist might stumble upon during an excavation either from the wood being submerged or near water or being in moist soil over time.
+Wood especially survives in archaeological sites that are dark anaerobic environments where bacteria that would cause wood decay cannot live.